Nuitka/Nuitka/Using-Plugin-Options.rst

 * *default* else

-* exception if both, "value" and "novalue" are in the options list
+* *exception* (exiting the compilation) if both, "value" and "novalue" are in the options list

 Remark
 --------